nicknash/RelaSharp/README.md

 The functions in RInterlocked and RVolatile serve as drop-in replacements for Interlocked and Volatile.
 The only unusual looking function here is
 RUnordered.Write.
 This is specifying that no ordering above the default C# memory model is being placed on the write.
 This required so that RelaSharp can track accesses to _readIndex.
 Arguably, the use of RUnordered makes the code a little more explicit anyway, as it is clear that a memory ordering was not forgotten, but was explicitly annotated as not required.

-The usual locking / condition variable behaviour via C#'s Monitor is also available in RelaSharp, here is an excerpt from a (deadlock detection example)[Examples/Deadlock.cs]:
+The usual locking / condition variable behaviour via C#'s Monitor is also available in RelaSharp, here is an excerpt from a [deadlock detection example](Examples/Deadlock.cs):

 ```csharp
 RMonitor.Enter(myLock);